 - Cool: Set the loaf pan aside.
 Let it cool for up to 20 minutes before you remove the bread from the pan.

 - Top with glaze and serve: To make the glaze, mix the glaze ingredients until smooth and thick enough.
-Once the bread has completely cooled, then, you can top it with the glaze.
+Once the bread has completely cooled, then, you can glaze it.
 Slice, then, serve!

 What is the difference between homemade sweet potato puree and canned puree?